vrun545/StudentMangementPortal_NodeJS/README.md

 ## Introduction

 This NodeJS assignment is a simple web application that allows two types of users (Students and Teachers) to interact with the system.
-The application uses HTML, CSS, and JavaScript for the frontend, while the backend is powered by Express and NodeJS.
+The application uses HTML, CSS, and JavaScript for the Frontend, while the Backend is powered by Express and NodeJS.
 SQL is used as the database to store and retrieve user data.

 ## Features